canonical/inference-snaps-cli/README.md

-# Stack Utils
+# Famous Models CLI

-This repo contains utilities used in snapping and selecting hardware specific workloads.
+This repo contains the CLI implementation for configuration and engine management.

 ## Development